Jose Quintana deal a Windy City win for both Cubs and White Sox

 Quintana, 28, has been one of the most durable and consistent starters in baseball over the past four years, posting a 3.35 from 2013 to 2016 while averaging 204 innings per season.
 He’s recovered from a slow start and likely slots between Jake Arrieta and John Lackey in the Cubs’ revamped rotation, that should now line up something like this: Jon Lester, Arrieta, Quintana, Lackey and Kyle Hendricks, who is expected to return from the DL shortly after the break.
 The addition of Quintana will allow the Cubs to shift Mike Montgomery back to the long-relief and occasional No. 6 role he had been slated for.

 As strong as Quintana’s performance has been, his contract was another key aspect to the deal, both in terms of him being a controllable pitcher beyond this season for the Cubs, and in driving up his trade value for the White Sox.
-Quintana will earn just $6 million this season, $8.4 million in 2018 and $10.5 million in both 2019 and 2020, during that last two seasons the Cubs will hold a $1 million buyout option, per ESPN Stats & Info.
-Having that kind of consistent production at a such a low fixed price point is invaluable for a Cubs’ front office which will need to lock up some of its younger in-house talent over the next few years while also possibly getting involved in the promising free-agent market of 2018 that is expected to include Bryce Harper, among others.
+Quintana will earn just $6 million this season, $8.4 million in 2018 and $10.5 million in both 2019 and 2020, and during that last two seasons, the Cubs will hold a $1 million buyout option, per ESPN Stats & Info.
+Having that kind of consistent production at a such a low fixed price point is invaluable for a Cubs’ front office, which will need to lock up some of its younger in-house talent over the next few years, while also possibly getting involved in the promising free-agent market of 2018 that is expected to include Bryce Harper, among others.

 Losing Jimenez is a blow for Theo Epstein’s organization, but the Cubs have a young outfield at the big-league level in Kyle Schwarber, Ian Happ, Albert Almora and Jason Heyward.
 And, again, there is always the free-agent marketplace.